HR199812/AWS-Guide/README.md

 - To host a static website using S3 enable static website hosting, also enable access rules of CRUD operations of your build/html page.
 - Using route 53 we can associate the html page ARN with our domain to access the webpage using the Domain which will redirect the routes internally and open the webpage.
 - To connect to S3 using NodeJs install AWS-SDK into you NodeJs Project and use the following code to push files to S3.
+- To generate logs of what is happening in the bucket create another bucket and in the current bucket add enable accessing server logs.
+- To generate notifications create event notifications for the bucket inside the properties.

 ### S3 Bucket Types:-
 1. Amazon S3 Standard (S3 Standard)